-- Paper I: Education: short answer and extended writing 50 marks.
+- Paper 1: Education: short answer and extended writing 50 marks.
 Methods in context extended writing 20 marks.
 Theory and Methods extended writing 10 marks.
 2 hours.
 60 marks 33.3% A-level. - Paper 2: Families and Households: Extended writing 40 marks.
 The Media: extended writing 40 marks.
 2 hours.
 33.3% of A-level - Paper 3: Crime and Deviance: short answer questions and extended writing 50 marks.
+Theory and

-Theory and Methods extended writing 30 marks.
+Methods extended writing 30 marks.
 33.3% of A-level.

-Students may be entered for the AS qualification at the end of Yr I 2, this will comprise two exams covering PIRE Education, Research methods, Methods in context and Families & Households
+Students will be entered for the AS qualification at the end of Yr12, this will comprise two exams covering Education, Research methods, Methods in context and Families & Households